What tools did the Incas use?

 Copper and bronze were used for basic farming tools or weapons, such as sharp sticks for digging, club-heads, knives with curved blades, axes, chisels, needles, and pins.
 The Incas had no iron or steel, so their armor and weaponry consisted of helmets, spears, and battle-axes made of copper, bronze, and wood.

-What system did the Inca use to in order to farm in the mountains?
+What technology helped the Inca to farm in the mountains?